-Over the last decade, St. Vincent and the Grenadines began its risk reduction activities with the development of disaster preparedness and response investments.
+Over the last decade, SVG began its risk reduction activities with the development of disaster preparedness and response investments.
 During this period, most of the activity in disaster risk reduction focused on the development of national disaster plans, setting up the disaster management agency, and promoting public education and awareness.

-Despite these efforts, St. Vincent and the Grenadines continues to face high levels of risk to its economic stability and national welfare.
+Despite these efforts, SVG continues to face high levels of risk to its economic stability and national welfare.
 Post-disaster rehabilitation of damaged infrastructure is a major contributor to the national economic risk profile.
 Studies have documented that aging public infrastructure presents very high levels of vulnerability, particularly in critical sectors such as health, education, water, and roads.
 The annual hurricane season, combined with the cumulative effects of climate change, will continue to threaten island economies.
 Without intervention, this will likely increase the future need to divert limited financial resources away from economic growth activities into repairs and reconstruction as a result of disaster and climate change-related events.
 While work continues in preparedness and response, the logical next step is reduction of vulnerability to natural disaster.